 New invitations can only be sent out by validated nodes.
 The number of new invitations per node is limited and decreases as the network grows, while the total amount of generated invitations will get larger.

-Idena core team will be granted to issue a limited number of invitations per month to support the network growth.
+Idena core team is granted to issue a limited number of invitations per month to support the network growth.
 Invitations will be distributed among backers and adopters first.
 Early distribution will start in September 2019.
 Wide distribution of invitations will start in January of 2020.

 Each flip contains two stories in pictures.
 One of them (left or right) is a sequence of pictures that is created by a human as a meaningful story.
 The other is created by the same author as illogical.
 Stories are "read" from top to bottom.
 Solving a flip is choosing the story that seems logical.
 If both stories seem meaningful or meaningless, the task is still to choose the one which seems more logical than the other and thus would rather be chosen by other people.